upmcplanetracker/firewalla-huge-blocklists/README.md

 # Firewalla Unbound: Advanced Blocklist Integration (External Lists)

 This configuration allows you to manually add massive, unsupported, third-party blocklists directly into Unbound on your Firewalla.
-Use this if you need "Big" or "Ultimate" protection that goes beyond the standard Firewalla-provided target lists to bypass the 200-entry limit in the native app.
+Use this if you need "Big" or "Ultimate" protection that goes beyond the standard Firewalla-provided target lists.

 ## ⚠️ Critical: Before You Begin